kalininalab/PLMSommelier/README.md

 tok = AutoTokenizer.from_pretrained("./my-esm-truncated")
 ```

-T5-encoder checkpoints (Ankh, ProtT5, ProstT5, ...) load via
-`AutoModelForTextEncoding` instead of `AutoModel`.
-You don't need to remember
-which is which: the exact loading snippet for whatever model you just
-truncated is always written into the generated `{out}/README.md`.

 Any HuggingFace protein language model works — just pass its id to `model`.
 Checkpoints that ship custom modeling code need `--trust-remote-code`.
 See
 [Extending to a custom PLM](#extending-to-a-custom-plm) below for models that